Ryan Sylvestre

 If you are using any Focusrite equipment, you may want to check out their downloadable software drivers.
 These are especially helpful when you want to use more than one mic.
 These drivers will allow you to open up your equipment to use more than one mic at a time.

-If you are having trouble getting your mic to open up into multiple channels, watch this video to see a walkthrough.
+If you are having trouble getting your mic to open up into multiple channels.
 Using a professional editing software can help you improve your audio quality.
 Having clean audio is really important; because so many people listen to podcasts now, they have come to expect super clean audio.

 3. Podcast Artwork